 5E Classes That Should Consider Taking the Crossbow Expert Feat

-5th Ed Classes that should at least look at taking the Crossbow Expert Feat : Bards
+5th Ed Classes that should at least look at taking the Crossbow Expert Feat:

 5E Classes That Should NEVER Take the Crossbow Expert Feat

-Honestly, this is a limited feat and while it can do some interesting things, it’s not going to make sense for most classes.
-Because of that the following classes are really never going to have a good reason to go for this feat in a build:
+Honestly, Crossbow Expert is a limited feat.
+While it can do some interesting things, such as allowing you to make any type of ranged attack when an enemy is within 5 feet, it’s not going to make sense for most classes to prioritize.
+Because of that, the following classes are rarely or never going to have a good reason to go for this feat in a build:

 Final Feat Grade for Crossbow Expert 5E